快速導覽

 For some travelers who want to enjoy the beach in Hong Kong, these two attractions should be a perfect choice.
 Because you can arrange to visit Repulse Bay in the morning and enjoy the beach and sunbathing when the sun is strongest.
 Then in the afternoon we set off to Stanley Market, where we had lunch at a restaurant in Stanley Market and visited some small shops opened by local Hong Kong people.

-In addition, you can also go to the bar next to Stanley Bay around 18:00 in the afternoon, drink beer and enjoy the sunset view of the bay.
-I believe there is no other itinerary that allows you to spend a whole day so easily.
+In addition, you can also go to some bars located next to Stanley Bay around 18:00 in the afternoon.
+You can drink beer while watching the sunset over the bay.
+There is no other place where you can spend a whole day so easily.

 Suitable for Hong Kong itineraries that only have half a day of sightseeing time